localnerve/html-snapshots/README.md

   + Specifies the protocol to use for all paths found in a robots.txt or textfile.
 This option is ignored if you are using the sitemap or array input generators.
 + `outputDir`
   + default: none
-  + Required \(must specify\).
+  + **Required** \(you must specify a value\).
 Specifies the root output directory to put all the snapshot files in.
 Paths to the snapshot files in the output directory are defined by the paths in the urls themselves.
 The snapshot files are always named "index.html".
 + `outputDirClean`
   + default: `false`
   + Specifies if html-snapshots should clean the output directory before it creates the snapshots.
+If you are using sitemapPolicy and only specifying one of lastmod or changefreq in your sitemap \(thereby relying on file modification times on output files from a previous run\) this value must be false.
 + `outputPath`
   + default: none
   + Specifies per url overrides to the generated snapshot output path.
 The default output path for a snapshot file is rooted at outputDir, but is simply an echo of the input path - plus any arguments.
 Depending on your urls, your `_escaped_fragment_` rewrite rule (see below), or the characters allowed in directory names in your environment, it might be necessary to use this option to change the output paths.